EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPP_datasets.rst

 Gridded data
 ~~~~~~~~~~~~

-The following metadata are available in the gridded forecast, reforecast and data:
+The following metadata are available in the gridded forecast, reforecast and observation data:

 +-------------------------------------+----------------------------------------------------------------------+
 | Metadata                            | Description                                                          |